-10.10 Consequences
+10.11 Consequences of Technology Misuse

-The guidelines for appropriate use are applicable to all IDEA computers and refer to all IDEA technology and information resources, whether individually controlled, shared, stand alone, or networked.
+The guidelines for appropriate use are applicable to all IDEA computers and refer to all IDEA technology and information resources, whether individually controlled, shared, stand-alone, or networked.
 Disciplinary action for staff and other users shall be consistent with IDEA policy and administrative regulations.
 Violations may result in: